vishvAsa/AgamaH_shaivaH/meta/articles/davis_on_ritual/4_Summoning_the_Lord.md

 COMMON GROUND

-Saiva daily worship consists, at its core, in a series of transactions between  a human worshiper and the god Siva.
+Śaiva daily worship consists, at its core, in a series of transactions between  a human worshiper and the god Siva.
 Yet in the normal course of things,  such transactions appear nearly impossible.
 The distance between human  and god seems insuperable.
 The human worshiper is a soul encrusted with  fetters that seriously impede his power of knowing and acting, and the soul  is bound within an impure body that is a kind of congealment of its fetters.
 Siva, by contrast, is in his highest state utterly transcendent.
 Formless, not  constrained by any of the limitations that affect humans, Siva is beyond all  human capacities of knowledge and action.

 Fortunately, there exist ritual means to bridge this gap.
-In the two preced ing chapters, I have discussed the procedures through which Saiva daily  worship reduces the difference in status between the worshiper and Siva,  thereby enabling them to engage in direct relations with one another.
+In the two preced ing chapters, I have discussed the procedures through which Śaiva daily  worship reduces the difference in status between the worshiper and Siva,  thereby enabling them to engage in direct relations with one another.
 These  processes are, strictly speaking, merely necessary preparations for the rites  of homage that follow.
 Yet in another sense they are central to the ritual.
-They articulate and enact fundamental metaphysical propositions of Saiva  siddhanta, which organize the world of ritual as well as the world itself.
+They articulate and enact fundamental metaphysical propositions of Śaiva  siddhanta, which organize the world of ritual as well as the world itself.

 In daily worship, two converging processes of transformation bring the  worshiper and Siva from their very divergent initial states to meet on an  equivalent plane of being.
 The worshiper first transfigures his own body,  through the rite of atmasuddhi, into a body of mantras like that of Sadasiva.
 In the process, he enacts the passage by which his soul "becomes a Siva" in  liberation.
 After transforming himself, the ritualist summons Siva to enter  the linga prepared for him.
 He first superimposes onto the linga a body of  mantras mirroring his own, and then he uses the MULA mantra to lead Siva  from his highest, transcendent state into this body.
 The formless, inaccessi ble ParamaSiva becomes embodied as Sadasiva, a form of Siva that can be  meditated on and worshiped.